ObsidianLabs/CKB-Studio/README.md

 #### Switch Networks

-In the `Network` dropdown menu, you can switch to other network such as the Aggron testnet or the CKB mainnet.
-Switching a network will stop your curretnly running instance.
+In the *Network* dropdown menu you can switch to other network such as the [Aggron testnet](https://docs.nervos.org/dev-guide/testnet.html) or the CKB mainnet.
+Switching the network will stop your curretnly running instance.

 <p align="center">
   <img src="./screenshots/switch_network.png" width="300px">